Make your own Christmas cookies for gifts.

 Robert Collyer (1823-1912), English-born American clergyman

-“It Came Upon a Midnight Clear” by Frank Sinatra.
+“It Came Upon the Midnight Clear” by Frank Sinatra;

 Did you know…every year, the Mayor and Vicar of Glastonbury in Somerset cut flowering sprigs from the Glastonbury Thorn for Queen Elizabeth II’s Christmas table?
 Legend has it that St. Joseph of Arimathea visited Glastonbury with the Holy Grail soon after the crucifixion of Christ and planted his staff on Wearyall Hill, which then grew into the original hawthorn tree.